iExecBlockchainComputing/iexec-sdk/README.md

 > wrap some neRLC (1 neRLC = 1\*10^-9 eRLC) into nRLC.
 > signer wallet must be authorized by the eRLC contract to perform unwrap operation.
-> IExec constructor must be called with `flavour: 'enterprise'`.

 _Example:_